ideaplexus/blinkid-verify-react-native/README.md

 **Can I create a custom UI overlay?**

 Yes you can, but you will have to implement it natively for android and ios, you can see native implementation guides [here(Android)](https://github.com/BlinkID/blinkid-android#recognizerView) and [here(ios)](https://github.com/BlinkID/blinkid-ios/wiki/Customizing-Camera-UI#steps-for-providing-custom-camera-overlay-view).

+**Could not expand ZIP '.../lib/LibPhotoPay.aar'**

+The missing libraries were not downloaded.
+Git LFS is needed for downloading these files (check **Dependencies** section).
+ You probably see the files in your file system, but they are not actually downloaded and are just text files.
+To download you must install Git LFS and repeat `git pull`.